2024 Serang mayoral election: Candidates

-Syafrudin Syafe'i, the previous mayor of Serang who served in 2018–2023, ran for a second term in the election with 2024 elected Banten Regional House of Representatives legislator Heriyanto Citra Buana as his running mate.
-The pair was endorsed by the National Mandate Party (PAN), NasDem Party, and the Ummat Party.
+Syafrudin Syafe'i, the previous mayor of Serang who served from 2018 to 2023, ran for a second term in the election with Banten Regional House of Representatives legislator, Heriyanto Citra Buana, as his running mate.
+The pair was endorsed by PAN, NasDem Party, and the Ummat Party.
 Syafei's candidacy had been confirmed by PAN since December 2023, with Syafe'i being the party's provincial chairman.

-Speaker of the Serang City DPRD for the 2019–2024 term and head of Serang's Gerindra branch, Budi Rustandi, also contested the election.
+Speaker of the Serang City DPRD for the 2019–2024 term and head of Serang's Gerindra Party branch, Budi Rustandi, also contested the election.
 As running mate, Rustandi selected Prosperous Justice Party city councillor and businessman Nur Agis Aulia.
 The pair received further endorsements from three other parties not in the city council.

-As their candidate, Golkar selected Ratu Ria Maryana, a deputy speaker of the city council and stepsister of former governor of Banten Ratu Atut Chosiyah.
-Her running mate was Subadri Usuludin, who was the vice mayor of Syafe'i in 2018–2023.
-They also received endorsements from PDI-P, PKB, PPP and Demokrat in addition to four other parties not represented in the city council.
+Golkar selected Ratu Ria Maryana, a deputy speaker of the city council and stepsister of former governor of Banten Ratu Atut Chosiyah.
+Her running mate was Subadri Usuludin, who was the vice mayor under Syafe'i from 2018 to 2023.
+The pair also received endorsements from Indonesian Democratic Party of Struggle, the National Awakening Party, the United Development Party and the Democratic Party, in addition to four other parties not represented in the city council.